 The revolution may not come not with a bang, but with a whisper.
 Specifically, the whisper of tyres on tarmac and maybe the sound of an acoustic vehicle alert.
 In a decade or two, there’s every chance that electric cars will outnumber petrol cars on roads in the UK and around the world.
 Government mandates and manufacturer commitments to electric vehicle production over traditional fuel models are designed to be more environmentally friendly to combat climate change.

 Five or ten years ago, you’d be hard-pushed to have seen an electric car driving around, but now they’re a common sight.
-Elon Musk’s Tesla company alone has sold over 800,000 Model 3 electric cars as of December 2020, and with companies including Nissan, BMW, Jaguar and Volkswagen committed to electric vehicle production, those numbers will only grow.
+Elon Musk’s Tesla company alone has sold over a million Model 3 electric cars as of the end of 2022, and with companies including Nissan, BMW, Jaguar and Volkswagen committed to electric vehicle production, those numbers will only grow.

 Will electric cars be embraced by consumers?
 They may not have a choice.
 In the UK, the government intends to outlaw the sale of petrol and diesel vehicles by 2030 (with sales of those kinds of vehicle declining year on year as it is), while CO2 emissions are being cracked down on throughout Europe and in other parts of the world.
 While it’s very unlikely that petrol and diesel vehicles will be illegal to drive from 2030, this is the way the wind is blowing.

 Electric vehicles (or EVs) have grown in popularity in the last few years as range, choice and practicality improves.
-In 2015, just over 1% of newly registered cars were plug-in vehicles – but by the end of 2020 this had increased to 10.7%.
+Approximately 265,000 battery-electric cars were registered in 2022, which constitutes a 40% improvement on vehicles registered in 2021.

 Let’s start at the beginning.